 After the tour, the Hamptones appeared with the Globe Trotters for a couple of seasons, calling themselves the "Ink Spots."
 They also continued to appear as the Hamptones, and the accompanying photo was run with a blurb when they played Chin Ballard's Chatterbox Musical Bar in Cleveland from Friday April 1 through Thursday April 7, 1955 (while the Hornets were appearing next door, at Gleason's).
 By this time, tenor Donzelos Gardner had replaced Dickie Cooper.
-However, the Hamptones didn't last too much longer before breaking up.
+The Hamptones, with some other personnel changes, were around at least through 1957.
 Joe Miles would end up in the Love-Tones on Motown (an outgrowth of the Teardrops on Sampson) and Frank Holt was part of the Fabulous Playboys who did "The Heaven And Earth" for Federal.

 In early 1955, Stanley Mitchell joined the Dominoes.
 It seems as if Jackie Wilson had left them at that time and Mitchell (who had been very much influenced by Clyde McPhatter) was hired to replace him.
 It only lasted a short while, since he found Ward impossible to put up with; Jackie subsequently returned to the group.
 (When I asked Milton Grayson, baritone of the Dominoes, about this, he said he'd never heard of Stanley Mitchell.
 However, Grayson joined around May 1955, by which time Mitchell was gone.
 Jackie was on a Dominoes session in early January 1955, so this puts Mitchell in the group around late January through March [since we know he's back with the Hamptones in April].
 Charles Sutton, of the Royals/Midnighters [whom we'll meet again in a moment], corroborated Mitchell's story about having been in the Dominoes for a while.)